Farsinuce/LLM-Alchemy/docs/LLM-Alchemy-Game-Documentation.md

 - **UI Integration**: A `ChallengeBar` component displays active challenges to the player.

 ### User & Monetization System
-- **Anonymous Play**: New players can start immediately without an account.
-Progress is saved locally, and a secure anonymous user is created in the backend.
+- **Anonymous Play**: New players can start immediately.
+Progress is saved locally via a secure anonymous user account in the backend, protected by Cloudflare Turnstile.
-- **Registered Users**: Players can register to sync their progress across devices and access premium features.
+- **Seamless Account Upgrades**: Anonymous users can register at any time to a full account, seamlessly migrating their progress.
-- **Daily Limits**: Anonymous and free users have a daily limit on free combinations.
+- **Registered Users**: Full accounts sync progress across devices and can access premium features.
-- **Monetization (Stripe)**: A system for purchasing token packs and monthly subscriptions is implemented.
+- **Monetization (Stripe)**: A complete payment system is integrated for purchasing token packs and monthly subscriptions.
     *   **Subscription**: €5.99/month for unlimited combinations.
     *   **Token Packs**: Starting from €0.40 for 100 tokens.